 What Are Negotiation Skills?

-Persuasion is an important part of a negotiation process.
+Persuasion is an important part of the negotiation process.
 The definition of persuasion is convincing someone else to agree with your point of view or follow a specific course of action.
 Employers value these skills because they can impact job performance.
 For example, in sales, persuasion skills are essential.

 Cooperation is needed in negotiating to work toward an agreement that everybody can agree on.
-Furthermore, cooperation in negotiation is based on a win-win mentality based on the mutual interests of parties involved in reaching a common goal.
+Furthermore, cooperation in negotiation is based on a win-win mentality based on the mutual interests of the parties involved in reaching a common goal.

 Strong negotiators always have one or more backup plans to use depending on how the negotiation process goes.
 They consider all possible outcomes beforehand and are prepared to deal with different kinds of scenarios while negotiating.